Underdog (TV series): Revival

 Instagram artists Elena and Olivia Ceballos revealed they pitched for an Underdog revival titled Underdog Unleashed back in 2015 to DreamWorks Animation Television, since the parent company owns the Classic Media library, and eventually became part of NBCUniversal since 2016.
-The show would have most likely premiered as a Netflix Original series due to DreamWorks’ deal with them at the time.
+The show would have most likely premiered as a Netflix Original series due to DreamWorks' deal with them at the time.
 The pitch included characters who were in the original show, along with some new ones.
 According to the artists, nothing went forward after the pitch.

 In July 2024, the Superprod Group announced a CGI-animated revival (separate and entirely different from the Ceballos twins' pitch) of Underdog to be co-produced by Superprod Animation and Red Monk Studio, under license from Classic Media (who Superprod previously co-produced Lassie for them).
 M6, Gulli and RAI were announced as broadcast partners, and that the series would air in a 2025 delivery window.
-In June 2025, it was announced that the series would be called Underdog and the Canine Defenders, with Spanish entertainment company DeAPlaneta Entertainment joining as co-producer and that the series would premier in the Fall of that year.
+In June 2025, it was announced that the series would be called Underdog and the Canine Defenders and premiere in the fall of 2025, with Spanish entertainment company DeAPlaneta Entertainment joining as co-producer.
 Distribution rights are shared between the companies, with DeAPlaneta holding distribution for Spain, Portugal, and Central and Eastern Europe while Superights, the in-house distribution arm of Superprod Group, would handle the rest of the world.
 DeAPlaneta would also handle worldwide merchandising and brand rights for the revival, excluding the US and French/Italian-speaking territories.
+The series premiered on Gulli on November 29, 2025.
+This revival creates changes over the 1960s series due to modern sensibilities, including the omission of Underdog's infamous energy pill and Riff Raff being replaced by a similar villianess, Tiffy Raff.

 International broadcast

 The series was broadcast in a handful of foreign markets.
-In Italy the series aired on Italia 1 in 2001.
+In Italy, the series aired on Italia 1 in 2001.
 A separate theme song by Cristina D'Avena was used in the dub.
-In the last few years of Pahlavi-era Iran it was broadcast by National Iranian Radio and Television.
-The Japanese dub aired on Cartoon Network from 2000 to December 2002.
+In the last few years of Pahlavi-era Iran, it was broadcast by National Iranian Radio and Television.
+In Japan, the first Japanese dub aired on Fuji TV from January 1968 to 1969 as Ultra Wan-chan, a second dub aired on Cartoon Network from 2000 to December 2002.
 The series first aired in Brazil on TVS Rio in 1979; then it was picked up for a national airing on the nascent SBT network a few years later.
 Redubs aired on Fox Kids and later Cartoon Network.
-In Ukraine the series aired on commercial channel TET in 2010, as Песик-захисник.
+In Ukraine, the series aired on commercial channel TET in 2010, as Песик-захисник.
 The series aired on the Yorkiddin' block in the early 2000s in the Netherlands.